In this article:

 - Apply sunscreen after shaving to protect your skin from sun sensitivity.

-As shaving creams are a regularly used product, a wide variety of shaving products exist in the market.
-But such shaving creams come with chemicals that can harm your skin in the long run.
+As shaving creams are a regularly used product, a wide variety of regular shaving products exist in the market.
+But such traditional creams come with chemicals that can harm your skin in the long run.

-The DIY shaving creams and lotions mentioned in this article are skin-friendly alternatives.
+The DIY shaving cream and lotion mentioned in this article are skin-friendly alternatives.
 They are not only chemical-free, but they also possess different dermatological benefits and are easy to make.
+Now say goodbye to regular shaving cream and try this homemade cream instead.